St Winifred’s Catholic Primary School

 - Inclusion manager may seek advice from outside agencies, e.g. Education Psychologist, Speech Therapist, Occupational Therapist, Advisory teachers for children with Autistic Spectrum Condition ( as part of SLA with Drumbeat ASD School ) or Specific Learning Difficulties team, Social Services, Early Help Team, Pre-School Learning Alliance etc.

 Records are kept of any information and advice received from these sources.

 Links with outside agencies can involve sharing of expertise through courses, inset and the setting up of specific SEN groups with support from professionals from these services.

 When advice from an outside agency is required:

-- The Inclusion Manager and parent complete the CAF (Common Assessment Framework) form.
+- The Inclusion Manager and parent complete a referral form.

 A visit and/or further assessments may follow.

 - Provision is adapted to meet the child’s needs.